hurshkarkhanis/2k-ratings/README.md

 No surprised that Minutes Played and Points are at the top, since coaches tend to play their better players more minutes, and scoring is generally the most important statistic in basketball.

 I was personally surprised that Steals was so high on the list.
-This may be attributed to a decreased NBA-wide emphasis being placed on defense.
+This may be attributed to a decreased emphasis being placed on defense throughout the NBA for the last several years.

 ## Conclusion

-My interpretation of these results is that since there aren't many defensive specialists in the league anymore, players that *are* defensive specialists and get lots of steals are rated high since that skill is in low supply and thus at a premium.
+My interpretation of these results is that since there aren't many defensive specialists in the league anymore, players that *are* defensive specialists and get lots of steals are rated with that in mind since that skill is in low supply and thus, at a premium.